 So, what does it mean to be active?
 Is there a difference between being active and exercising?
 Between working out and training?
-If brag to my friends about my workout and say that I’ve done my weight ‘training’, is that a faux pas?
+If I brag to my friends about my workout and say that I’ve done my weight ‘training’, is that a faux pas?

 And I started doing some research about the difference between exercising and training and found an article written by Mark Rippetone.
 As I read the article, I could tell that Mark was someone who is knowledgeable about physical fitness.

 So, I typed ‘Mark Rippetoe’ into Google and started searching for more if his work.
 I found that he has dedicated his life to training and helping others.
 You can visit Wikipedia for more information about Mark, his gym and his many accomplishments and you can read one of his books (sold on Amazon, of course), shown below.

 So you can see we have role models to help keep us motivated.
 People like Mark at 61 and Grace at 65 who have made physical fitness a big part of their lives and have made the lifelong commitment to staying healthy.
-I am motivated by these people and hope you find yourself motivated too.
+I am motivated by these people and hope you do too.